rvegajr/blessbox/docs/MANUAL_QA_TEST_SCRIPT.md

 ---

-### Test Case 2.2: Email Verification (Step 2)
+### Test Case 2.2: Email Verification (Deprecated)

-**Objective:** Verify email verification process
+**Objective:** (Legacy/backwards compatibility) This step is no longer required when using 6-digit code sign-in.

 **Steps:**
-1. After Step 1, you should be on email verification page
-2. Verify email is pre-filled from Step 1
-3. Click "Send Verification Code"
-4. Check email for code
-5. Enter code
-6. Click "Verify"
-7. **Expected:** Proceed to form builder step
+1. Attempt to navigate directly to: `https://www.blessbox.org/onboarding/email-verification`
+2. If signed out: **Expected:** redirect to `/login?next=/onboarding/organization-setup`
+3. If signed in: **Expected:** redirect to `/onboarding/form-builder`

 **Pass Criteria:**
-- ✅ Code sent successfully
-- ✅ Code received in email
+- ✅ Route does not block onboarding
-- ✅ Verification succeeds with correct code
+- ✅ Route redirects into the 6-digit code onboarding path
-- ✅ Invalid codes rejected

 ---